SAKryukov/dotnet-solution-structure/articles/article0.md

 Code generation itself is fairly simple.
 Please see the class `DictionaryCodeGenerator` in a source file "DictionaryCodeGenerator.cs".
 There a just a few delicate details though.

+### Implemention

-This is a little piece of knowledge on `ResourceDictionary`.
+{id=paragraph-knowledge-resource-dictionary}This is a little piece of knowledge on `ResourceDictionary`.
 This is a normal hash dictionary, but with an additional member `MergedDictionary`.
 It you simply try to access the value by a known key using its indexer `[]`, it can find a value not it its own key set, but also in any of the merged resource dictionaries on any level of nesting.
 Is it possible that some key appears more then once in all this dictionary hierarchy?
 Yes!
 Which one is found is not really specified, but I know the priority order from my experimental study.
 Anyone can find out what exactly is returned.
 What is important is that we need to find out all the keys in the entire hierarchy, preferrably in the same order.
 This is how:

 ```{lang=C#}
 using KeySet = System.Collections.Generic.HashSet<string>;